Qubes-Community/Contents/docs/building/building-archlinux-template.md

+# Building the 'archlinux-minimal' Qubes template
-# These instructions are for Qubes 4.0.? and 4.1.?
+> **These instructions are for Qubes 4.0.? and 4.1.? only.**

-### 0. Installing the Fedora 32 Minimal template
+### 0. Installing the 'fedora-32-minimal' Qubes template
 #### Open a terminal in Dom0

 Large download (~639MB); if using 'sys-whonix' as the Dom0 UpdateVM then temporarily swap to 'sys-firewall' (to speed-up download speeds).